about

 I'm about as privileged as you get.
 I am constantly interrogating my power and privilege and thinking about how to share the unearned benefits I receive.
 Click here to see a list of resources I engaged with and draw on in my work.

 I was born and raised on Gadigal land (aka Sydney, Australia) in a Magyar microcosm.
 I grew up speaking Magyar at home with my parents, grandparents, and sister.
 I have lived in Magyarország (Hungary) for some years and visit yearly.
 I have a Magyar daughter who lives in Budapest.
-I also have two kids who live with my partner and me in Gangagruwan on Dharawal Country (aka Kangaroo Valley, NSW).
+I also have two kids who live with my partner (Ella Colley) and me in Gangagruwan on Dharawal Country (aka Kangaroo Valley, NSW).

 My parents joined the Australian colony and I was born a coloniser.
 We have contributed to the oppression of First Nations people by participating in the illegal Western political-economic system imposed on people living on these lands.
-We have benefited from the genocide, dispossession, and oppression of First Nations Peoples.
+We have benefited from the genocide, dispossession, and oppression of the First Peoples.

 As a coloniser, for almost 20 years, I've been working to support First Nations people to decolonise these lands (see my work).
 I'm trying to unlearn modern Western-European-American cultural constructs so that I can participate in a nation of nations that centres First Nations Peoples and their ways of knowing, doing, and being.